hmntsharma/clab-ceosmpls/README.md

 Sample config and setup, used to test mpls forwarding support in Arista cEOS with containerlab.

-The details of the config are the outcome of the Arista [user manual](https://www.arista.com/en/um-eos) and collaboration in this [thread](https://github.com/srl-labs/containerlab/discussions/807)
+The details of the config are the outcome of the Arista [user manual](https://www.arista.com/en/um-eos) and the collaboration in this [thread](https://github.com/srl-labs/containerlab/discussions/807)